jdee/violation/README.md

 Neither of these arguments applies to Violation at the moment, so in the interest of compatibility with versions of iOS below 8, Violation builds a static library.

+Unfortunately, this means that Violation.framework cannot dynamically pull in its dependencies: UIKit, CoreGraphics and CoreText.
+These dynamically-linked frameworks must be explicitly included in your app's dependencies.
+UIKit and CoreGraphics are very common.
+You will likely have to add CoreText to your app project, unless you are already using it.

 If you are only using iOS 8 and wish to use Violation as a dynamic library, let nothing stop you from changing the build setting (if you know how).
 But this configuration is not currently supported.
 Don't be surprised if there are further problems.